The Impressionist Museum and Monet's Water Lilies

 • From 6 years old

-• Visits followed by a workshop around the permanent collections or around the exhibition of the moment
+• Visits followed by a workshop around the permanent collections or around the exposure of the moment

 • duration 2h